 - If the strategy is funded from an equity allocation, there is likely to be an improvement in liquidity (in terms of reducing the likelihood of being a forced seller) but at the cost of potentially lower long-term return expectations.
-However, we believe current cash flow generating yields compare favorably with forward-looking equity return expectations, particularly if defaults are minimized and the cash flow yield is considered a proxy return on a forward-looking basis. - If the strategy is funded from existing fixed income (e.g., long-duration assets), the liquidity benefits are likely to improve, but with a cost of less effective liability-duration hedging.
-In our view, this requires a thoughtful approach to help ensure that overall plan risks remain within plan objectives.
-We believe pairing a cash flow generating strategy with a slight shift into STRIPS and/or Treasury futures can help provide an appropriate balance between liquidity and duration hedging.
-Below is a hypothetical example of how a plan could add a cash flow generating structure while preserving the overall interest rate hedge ratio and funding ratio volatility.
+However, we believe current cash flow generating yields compare favorably with forward-looking equity return expectations, particularly if defaults are minimized and the cash flow yield is considered a proxy return on a forward-looking basis. - If the strategy is funded from existing fixed income (e.g., core or core plus-type strategies), we believe the possible liquidity benefits are likely to improve while still offering a similar return potential.
+The below table shows how a hypothetical cash flow generating portfolio could provide a higher yield than the Bloomberg US Aggregate Index with less than half the duration risk.